Freddie Mac Cash-Out Refinance Guidelines On Conventional Loans

 In this blog, we will discuss Freddie Mac Cash-Out Refinance Guidelines on limited rate and term conventional refinance mortgages.

 Freddie Mac Cash-Out Refinance On Rate And Term Loans

-This new Freddie Mac Cash-Out Refinance Guidelines applies to rate and term refinance conventional loans.
+This new Cash-Out Refinance Guideline applies to rate and term refinance conventional loans.

 - This is different than the standard full Freddie Mac Cash-Out Refinance up to 80% LTV

 - It is a limited cash-out available on rate and term conventional loans

 - Many homeowners are taking advantage of the lower mortgage rates to refinance their current home loans

 - Other with FHA Loans are refinancing to Conventional Loans to get rid of their hefty 0.85% annual FHA Mortgage Insurance Premiums

 - Recent changes in tax laws no longer allow homeowners to exempt second mortgages

 - With Fannie Mae, the maximum amount of limited cash-back on rate and term refinances is 2% of the total mortgage loan balance or $2,000, whichever is less